murlock1000/MatrixNotificationBot/docker/README.md

 # Docker

-The docker image will run bot-messenger with a SQLite database and end-to-end encryption dependencies included.
+The docker image from [Docker Hub](https://hub.docker.com/r/murlock1000/messenger_bot) will run messenger_bot with a SQLite database and end-to-end encryption dependencies included.
 For larger deployments, a connection to a Postgres database backend is recommended.